Tim Crowder: College career

-Crowder played college football for the University of Texas Longhorns.
-As a freshman, Crowder played in all 13 games and started 9 at left defensive end.
+Crowder played college football at the University of Texas at Austin for the Longhorns from 2003 to 2006.

+As a freshman, he played in all 13 games and started 9 at left defensive end.
 For the season, he recorded 35 tackles, 3 TFLs, one sack, one interception, 14 pressures, five passes deflected and two forced fumbles.
 Following the season, he was named third-team Freshman All America by the Sporting News and shared UT's Outstanding Newcomer of the Year award.
+He helped the Longhorns make it the 2003 Holiday Bowl, in which he had an interception, and finish ranked #12 in the AP Poll.

 As a sophomore, he started all 12 games at left defensive end.
-For the season, he recorded 47 tackles, 10 TFLs, one forced fumble, 4.5 sacks, and 22 quarterback pressures.
+For the season, he recorded 47 tackles, 10 TFLs, one forced fumble, 22 quarterback pressures and a team leading 4.5 sacks.
 He was named honorable mention All-Big 12 by the Associated Press.
+He was a starter in the 2005 Rose Bowl where he recorded two tackles and the Longhorns beat #13 Michigan.

-As a junior in 2005, he started all 13 games at left defensive end.
+As a junior in 2005, he started all 13 games, including the Big 12 and BCS championship games, at left defensive end.
 He led the team with 20 QB pressures, while recording 50 tackles, nine TFLs, three sacks, an interception and, a forced fumble.
 He was a first-team All-Big 12 selection by the league's coaches, a second-team All-Big 12 selection by The Kansas City Star, an honorable mention All-Big 12 pick by the Associated Press, and a member of the Ted Hendricks Award watch list.
+He helped the Longhorns win the Big 12 Championship and recorded 4 tackles to help Texas upset #1 USC and win the 2005 BCS Championship.

+In his senior year in 2006, he was a team captain and started all 13 games at defensive end, including the 2006 Alamo Bowl.
+He was 3rd in the Big 12 with 14 TFLs, 4th with 8.5 sacks and 4th with 3 fumbles forced.
+He also recorded 32 tackles, 2 pass deflections and led the team with 19 tackles for a loss (TFL), 4 forced fumbles and 10.5 sacks.
+Against Rice that year, he set the school record, and tied the Big 12 Conference record, for TFLs with 7 and also scored a touchdown on a fumble recovery.
+He was chosen as first team All-Big 12 by the AP and second team by the coaches and was twice named the conference's defensive player of the week.

+When his college career was over, he played in the 2006 Senior Bowl.